The Record

 Why we made this choice:

-- The letter is the artefact.
-We do not need to keep it in order to give it to you.
+- The letter is made to be yours, not ours.
+We do not need to keep a copy in order to give it to you.
 You already have it.

 - The architectural cost of "we never have it on our side" is cheaper to explain than "we have it but you can trust us."